-This is the story of the modern Matthew – one of the most iconic symbols of Bristol’s age of discovery, and of its trading and seafaring heritage.
+This is the story of the modern Matthew – one of the most iconic symbols of Bristol’s Age of Discovery – and of her trading and seafaring heritage.
 She’s a faithful representation of the ship used by John Cabot when he discovered Newfoundland in 1497.

-Built by Bristol shipwrights to mark the 500th anniversary of Cabot’s discovery, in 1997 she re-enacted the original voyage across the North Atlantic.
-On this journey, the Matthew followed the same course as John Cabot did in 1497; she carried the same number of crew and she took the same time to complete the crossing.
+The modern Matthew was built by Bristol shipwrights to mark the 500th anniversary of Cabot’s discovery.
+In 1997 she re-enacted the original voyage across the North Atlantic, following the same course that John Cabot sailed in 1497, carrying the same number of crew and taking the same time to complete the crossing.

-This is her story – who had the idea to build her?
+Who had the idea to build her?
 How was she designed and built?
-What was it like to sail the North Atlantic in a tiny wooden ship and what does she do now?
-These and many more questions are answered in the Matthew of Bristol.
+What was it like to sail the North Atlantic in a tiny wooden ship?
+What does she do now?
+These and many more questions are answered in The Matthew of Bristol.

 This book is available to buy online from Bristol Books and on board the ship.

 John Cabot's voyage to North America in 1497 on The Matthew of Bristol has long been famous.
 But who was Cabot?
 Why did he come to Bristol?
 And what did he achieve?